• Personal

 If you go over the concessional (before-tax) contribution cap

-After you lodge your tax return, the Australian Taxation Office (ATO) will let you know you've exceeded the cap, and explain your options:
+The Australian Taxation Office (ATO) will let you know you've exceeded the cap, and explain your options:

 • Withdraw the extra: You can withdraw up to 85% of your excess contributions from your account.
-That amount is added to your assessable income and taxed at your marginal tax rate.
-You're entitled to a 15% tax offset for the contributions tax you've already paid.

 If you go over the non-concessional (after-tax) contribution cap